7 tips for how to get a full college scholarship

 All of the tips below can help you get a scholarship that covers most or all of your college expenses, but for the most part, they’re not things you can do at the last minute.

-Working to obtain a full-tuition or full-ride scholarship can take years of dedication, so it’s important to start early in high school instead of waiting until your last year or two.
+Working to obtain a full-tuition or full-ride scholarship can take years of dedication, so it’s important to start during your freshman year of high school instead of waiting until the last year or two.
 If you’re a parent, work with your child and help them understand the steps they’ll need to take to set themselves up for college success.

-Getting good grades and test scores in high school is key to qualifying for the best scholarships colleges and universities have to offer.
+Getting good grades and test scores in high school is key to qualifying for the best scholarships colleges and universities offer.